MLDS-NUS/UIDD-jax/README.md

-# I-OnsagerNet: Identifiable learning of dissipative dynamics
+# Identifiable learning of dissipative dynamics

-This repository contains an implementation of I-OnsagerNet, a deep learning framework for learning not only stable and interpretable, but also **Identifiable** dynamics from data.
-The framework is based on the (standard) OnsagerNet (https://github.com/MLDS-NUS/onsagernet-jax).
+This repository contains an implementation of UIDD, a deep learning framework for learning not only stable and interpretable, but also **Identifiable** dissipative dynamics from data.

 ## Requirements
 - Python 3.8+